Murut people

-The Murut are an indigenous ethnic group, comprising 29 sub-ethnic groups inhabiting the northern inland regions of Borneo.
-The Murutic languages are a family of half a dozen closely related Austronesian languages.
-The Murut can be found mainly in Sabah, including in Sarawak, Brunei, and Kalimantan, Indonesia.
+The Murut, alternatively referred to as Tagol/Tahol, constitute an indigenous ethnic community comprising 29 distinct sub-ethnic groups dwelling within the northern inland territories of Borneo.
+Characterised by their rich cultural diversity, the Murutic languages form a linguistic family encompassing approximately half a dozen closely intertwined Austronesian languages.
+Murut populations exhibit dispersion in Malaysia's Sabah and the northern part of Sarawak, as well as in the country of Brunei and the Indonesian North Kalimantan province.
+Furthermore, the Murut people have close connections with the Tidung, who historically inhabited Borneo's east coast region that underwent processes of Islamisation and Malayisation.

 Etymology

 The literal translation of murut is "hill people".

 Demographics

-A large percentage of the Murut communities are in the southwest interior of Sabah, East Malaysia, specifically the districts of Keningau, Tenom, Nabawan, and Beaufort along the Sapulut and Padas rivers.
-They can also be found inhabiting the border areas of Sarawak, (especially around the Lawas and Limbang areas, where they are also referred to as Tagal people), North Kalimantan (traditionally concentrated in Malinau and Nunukan), and Brunei.
+A large percentage of the Murut communities are in the southwest interior of Sabah, East Malaysia, specifically the districts of Keningau, Tenom, Nabawan, Labuan and Beaufort along the Sapulut and Padas rivers.
+They can also be found inhabiting the border areas of Sarawak, (especially around the Lawas and Limbang areas, where they are also referred to as Tagal people), North Kalimantan (traditionally concentrated in Malinau Regency and Nunukan Regency), and Brunei.

 The Murut population in Brunei is mainly found in the sparsely populated Temburong district, but are actually consisting of Southern Murut which is more accurately termed "Lun Bawang".
 They once supplied military might to the Sultans of Brunei.
 Their population has dwindled in recent years.
 They are defined as one of the seven indigenous groups that are considered to be Bumiputera in Brunei.

 The Murut in Brunei and Sarawak (Southern Murut) is ethnically and linguistically different from Murut in Sabah (Northern Murut).
-In Sarawak, the confusing term "Murut" is hence replaced with the term "Lun Bawang", while this has not take place in Brunei.
+In Sarawak, the confusing term "Murut" is hence replaced with the term "Lun Bawang", while this has not taken place in Brunei.
 The Northern Murut is more commonly termed "Tagol" or "Tagal" in Brunei and Sarawak.

 The Murut are divided between lowland (Timugon) and highland (Tagol) subgroups.
 They speak the Murutic languages, a branch of the Austronesian family.
 The Tagol Murut language serves as their lingua franca.